Dr. Russell Hitchings

 My research uses qualitative methods to investigate everyday practices in contemporary cities and draw out what these practices tell us about the changing ways in which people relate to elements of the natural world.
 The wider aim is to contribute to our understanding of how urban societies could be better organised in terms of resource use and social wellbeing.
-These interests have been substantiated so far through three specific projects.
-The first concerned plants and gardens in contemporary London, the second examined how office workers relate to the bundles of phenomena we group together under the banner of outdoor experience, and the third builds on a current interest in seasonality to explore how different groups of older people negotiate winter.
+These interests have been substantiated through the following projects:

 1. People and plants in the gardens of London

 These interests first took shape during my doctoral work on how people experienced plants in contemporary London gardens.
 Domestic gardens were, at the time, being repositioned in terms of how they were portrayed in the media and, given that these spaces cover over three per cent of our national land mass, I reasoned that any corresponding changes in physical practice were likely to have significant impacts in terms of issues that ranged from social wellbeing and wildlife preservation to water consumption.
 This project built on conceptual ideas about material culture and nonhuman agency and worked across a number of sites that included the garden centre, the garden design studio and different types of domestic garden.
 Through interview and ethnographic approaches, it considered whether the ways in which people related to living plants were indeed changing, questioned the reasons why this was so, and thereby sought to stimulate debate about the roles domestic gardens were beginning to assume.

 2. Professional office workers and the urban outdoors